 The most comprehensive data in the UK is reported by NICE (2004).
 However, again, the data only highlights the number of people receiving inpatient hospital treatment for an eating disorder and the data is rather out-of-date.
-While this only focuses on a small percentage of eating disorder cases, it is widely suggested that approximately up to 1 million people in the UK are affected by eating disorders, 10-25% of which are men.
-It is very likely that the incidence of eating disorders and disordered eating is significnatly higher than this estimate.
+While this only focuses on a small percentage of eating disorder cases, it is widely suggested that approximately up to 1-1.5 million people in the UK are affected by eating disorders, 10-25% of which are men/identify as male.
+It is very likely that the incidence of eating disorders and disordered eating is significantly higher than this estimate.

-So it seems that a significant number of people do experience eating disorders.
+So, it seems that a significant number of people do experience eating disorders and disordered eating.
 These statistics should not be taken lightly given that eating disorders have the highest mortality rate of any mental health illness.
 With this data, eating disorders are clearly a cause for concern.

-For more information about types of eating disorders please see the Do I Have a Problem with Food? section.
-This also contains a Self-Questionnaire that you can complete, if you wish.
+For more information about types of eating disorders please see the Eating Questionnaire section.
+This also contains a Eating Self-Questionnaire that you can complete, if you wish.